letelescope/ascom-flat-panel/README.md

 Kudos to him.

+The Pulse Width Modulation (PWM), used to control the panel brightness, implementation is heavily inspired, or more accurately shamelessly ripped, from the work of [Khoih Hoang](https://github.com/khoih-prog) and more precisely [SAMD_PWM](https://github.com/khoih-prog/SAMD_PWM/) .

+Kudos to him too.

 ## Construction

 ### Why a "motorized flat panel" ?
 And do we mean by "motorized flat panel" ?